 Central to Sussex farming in past centuries, and to the economy of the area, were the thousands of sheep that grazed on the Downs.
 The shepherds, who spent their solitary lives caring for their flocks, were a familiar part of the local countryside.
 Ian tells their story

-Since retiring in 2011, I have developed a range of talks which I give to a wide variety of groups and organisations, including Family /Local History Groups, U3A, Royal British Legion, National Trust Associations, Horticultural Clubs, Probus Clubs, CPRE, National Farmer’s Union, Women's Institutes (accredited speaker for East and West Sussex) and Natural History groups.
+Since retiring, I have developed a range of talks which I give to a wide variety of groups and organisations, including Family /Local History Groups, U3A, Royal British Legion, National Trust Associations, East and West Sussex Record Offices and Support Groups, Preservation Societies, Horticultural Clubs, Probus Clubs, CPRE, National Farmers Union, Society of Genealogists, Sussex Family History Group, South Downs National Park, Women's Institutes (accredited speaker for East and West Sussex) and Natural History groups.

 My talks are regarded as being both informative and entertaining.